 Oftentimes, it’s hard to imagine how customers will receive your high-priced product once it’s out in the market.
 A product positioning strategy is planning for how people or your customers in the market will think of your product.

-Using product positioning strategy will help you understand two things: “where your product is today” and “where it would be ideally”.
-Meaning, product positioning strategy will get your product position from A (where your product is today) to B (where it would be ideally).
+Using a product positioning strategy will help you understand two things: “where your product is today” and “where it would be ideally”.
+Meaning, a product positioning strategy will get your product position from A (where your product is today) to B (where it would be ideally).

 Avoid odd pricing

 Avoid odd pricing, use round prices instead.
 Odd pricing or using prices that end in 9 or 5, like, $4.99 instead of $5 make products seem cheaper.
 Though odd pricing is effective for some products, you might want to avoid it when it comes to selling high-priced products.

 Rounded prices provide a feeling of luxury while prices ending with .99 give a sense of a cheaper deal.
 Notice luxury brands like Burberry, Prada, and Balenciaga, they stick to round pricing.

 List products from the costliest to the least expensive (price anchoring)

 The most effective strategy is listing your products in order — from the most expensive to the least expensive items.
 The reason is that when a customer sees the costliest item first, the next less expensive price options would not seem so bad to the customer.
 However, if you begin with the low-priced items and gradually show high-priced products, the customer will feel like your prices are very expensive by the time they reach the last price.

 You can increase the total sale if you offer upsells or a number of add-on options (even when selling medium-range products).